AMTB Long Put Strategy

 AMTB (Amerant Bancorp Inc.), in the Financial Services sector, (Banks - Regional industry), listed on NYSE.

-Amerant Bancorp Inc. operates as the bank holding company for Amerant Bank, N.A. that provides banking products and services to individuals and businesses in the United States and internationally.
-The company offers checking, savings, and money market accounts; and certificates of deposits.
-It also provides variable and fixed rate commercial real estate loans; loans secured by owner-occupied properties; loans to domestic and foreign individuals primarily secured by personal residence; working capital loans, asset-based lending, participations in shared national credits, purchased receivables, and small business administration loans; loans to financial institutions and acceptances; and consumer loans and overdrafts, such as automobile, personal, or loans secured by cash or securities and revolving credit card agreements.
-In addition, the company offers trust and estate planning products and services to high-net-worth customers, brokerage and investment advisory services in global capital markets, and wealth management and fiduciary services.
-Further, it provides debit and credit cards, night depositories, direct deposits, cashier's checks, safe deposit boxes, letters of credit, and treasury management services, including wire transfer, remote deposit capture, and automated clearinghouse services; derivative instruments; and online and mobile banking, account balances, statements and other documents, online transfers and bill payment, and electronic delivery of customer statements services, as well as automated teller machines, and banking by mobile devices, telephone, and mail.
-As of December 31, 2021, the company operated 24 banking centers comprising 17 in Florida and 7 in Texas.
+Amerant Bancorp Inc. operates as the bank holding company for Amerant Bank, N.A. that provides banking products and services to individuals and businesses in the United States.
+The company offers checking, savings, business, and money market accounts; cash management services; and certificates of deposit.
+It also provides variable and fixed rate commercial real estate loans; owner-occupied; single-family residential; commercial; and Loans to financial institutions and acceptances, and consumer loans and overdrafts, such as automobile, personal, or loans secured by cash or securities and revolving credit card agreements.
+In addition, the company offers trust and estate planning products and services to high net worth customers; brokerage and investment advisory services in global capital markets; retail banking; mortgage; and wealth management and fiduciary services.
+Further, the company provides debit and credit cards, night depositories, direct deposits, cashier’s checks, safe deposit boxes, letters of credit, wire transfer, remote deposit capture, and automated clearinghouse services; derivative instruments; and online and mobile banking, account balances, statements and other documents, online transfers and bill payment, and electronic delivery of customer statements services, as well as automated teller machines ATM, and banking by mobile devices, telephone, and mail.
+It also operates banking centers.

 What is a long put on AMTB?